-- Note the work undertaken since the last update to Cabinet in November 2023. - Note the outcomes of the staff consultation which took place between 13th November and 13th December 2023. - Agree that, whilst in practical terms services will become integrated from 15th January as previously agreed, the legal transfer of housing management functions and TUPE of Six Town Housing staff will take effect from 1st February 2024 following TUPE consultation feedback from staff. - Note the post transfer governance arrangements for housing management post 1st February 2024. - Agree that, in the first instance, line management of all current Six Town Housing functions and staff will report to the new Director of Housing Operations post in the Council's Corporate Core under the leadership of the Executive Director (Strategy and Transformation).
+- Note the outcomes of the staff consultation which took place between 13th November and 13th December 2023. - Agree that, whilst in practical terms services will become integrated from 15th January as previously agreed, the legal transfer of housing management functions and TUPE of Six Town Housing staff will take effect from 1st February 2024 following TUPE consultation feedback from staff. - Note the post transfer governance arrangements for housing management post 1st February 2024. - Agree that, in the first instance, line management of all current Six Town Housing functions and staff will report to the new Director of Housing Operations post in the Council's Corporate Core under the leadership of the Executive Director (Strategy and Transformation).
 The five pillar delivery model described to Cabinet in November remains the overall aspiration for Housing Services, however, the revised proposal will ensure a 'safe landing' for housing functions and staff and a phased approach for transition to any future model. - Agree that the company Six Town Housing will be retained with revised governance arrangements.